pstorozenko/pstorozenko.github.io/content/about.md

 ---

 Hi, my name is Piotr Pasza Storożenko located in Warsaw, Poland.
-I'm a physicist, data scientist by heart with love for programming.
+I'm a data scientist, physicist, by heart with love for programming.
 Wannabe applied mathematician.
-Huge julia enthusiast.
+A huge julia enthusiast, but I code mostly in python and R.
+Some small chunks of code and simulations in C++17 and newer are also fine ^^.
 On this blog I share things I find interesting.

 * GitHub: [pstorozenko](https://github.com/pstorozenko/)